michael0905/GAN/README.md

+# GAN
-# Generate MNIST image with a Keras implementation of GAN
+A Keras implementation of GAN to generate MNIST images.